 This weekend was BarCamp time again, the very first BarCamp Antwerp to be specific.
-There was some heated discussion on the intertubes about the true meaning of BarCamps and I was afraid this would have a negative impact on the quality but au contraire, I had a great time!
+There was some heated discussion on the intertubes about the true meaning of BarCamps and I was afraid this would have a negative impact on the quality but au contraire, I had a fun time!

-Béate Vervaecke kicked off with her “De 3 Hoofddeugden Van Een Ad Words Beheerder” (in Dutch) on how you can optimize your AdWords campaigns.
-Even though I don't use AdWords it's a presentation to remember for later, loads of useful tips.
+- Béate Vervaecke kicked off with her “De 3 Hoofddeugden Van Een Ad Words Beheerder” (in Dutch) on how you can optimize your AdWords campaigns, a presentation to remember for later, loads of useful tips.

-The next one was ThomasVande Casteele with his advanced Google Analytics course: “How to Pimp Google Analytics, Apply Ninja analysis and find the Golden Nuggets in your traffic”.
+- The next one was Thomas Vande Casteele with his advanced Google Analytics course: “How to Pimp Google Analytics, Apply Ninja analysis and find the Golden Nuggets in your traffic”.
 It’s obvious now that I have been abusing Google Analytics in the past.
-It’s a really powerful tool but you need to learn how to use it.
+It’s a powerful tool but you need to learn how to use it.

-A great idea, I’m looking forward to the first meeting.
-We also had a short discussion on copyright law and how to persuade public companies to open up their data.
+Belgian designers, developers and thinkers working on iPhone (and mobile in general) apps and interested in meeting up to share experiences and thoughts [...].Nice idea, I’m looking forward to the first meeting.
+We also had a brief discussion on copyright law and how to persuade public companies to open their data.

 - It looked like Koen Delvaux continued Stef’s presentation with “The Kodel, an RC airplane autopilot for aerial photography”.
-He built a system where his remote controlled plane will follow waypoints (added via Google Earth) to a certain location where the plane will circle around and take pictures of the area (read: low budget aerial photography)... pure genius.
+He built a system where his remote-controlled plane will follow waypoints (added via Google Earth) to a certain location where the plane will circle around and take pictures of the area (read: low budget aerial photography), pure genius.
 I have been waiting for this presentation and it sure didn’t disappoint.

-Some more coffee and off we went to Stijn Wijndaele’s Twitpickr presentation.
-He got a lot of Twitter buzz last week so I wanted to hear his story.
+- Some more coffee and off we went to Stijn Wijndaele’s Twitpickr presentation.
+He got a lot of Twitter buzz last week, so I wanted to hear his story.
 I don’t always agree with his statements but auch, this guy has a special presentation style.